L42ARO/GameJam2022/README.md

   <li>Player Controller Developer: Chirag Singh </li>
 </ul>
 <h2>Try It Out </h2>
-Download the files in the <a href="builds">builds</a> folder and run the .exe to test it out
+Download the files in the <a href="builds">builds</a> folder and run the GameJam.exe to test it out